svtk/kotlin-swift-interopedia/docs/common/Exceptions and Errors.md

 ## Exceptions

 Exceptions declared with `@Throws` is represented with `NSError` and must be handled.
-Exceptions not declared cannot be converted and will cause a program termination.
+Exceptions not declared will cause a program termination.

 ### Explanations